hypersoft/pointer-stack/README.md

 #### Optimization
 Optimization takes place in the allocation and deallocation routines.
-Instead of, reallocating the "stack frame" for each "push" and "pop", space can be automatically reserved or truncated by calling any of the following procedures.
+Instead of, reallocating the "stack frame" for each "push" and "pop", space can be automatically reserved or truncated by setting up a proper buffering scheme.

-   00. pointer\_stack\_auto_pack

-	  Sets a value, that states when to automatically pack the PointerStack due to excess.
-If this value is less than the buffering, buffering will be truncated to this value.
-	  <br><br>

-   00. pointer\_stack_buffer

-	  Sets a value, that states how many units should be pre-allocated when space is needed.
-If this value is greater than auto\_pack, auto_pack will be extended to meet this value.<br><br>

-   00. pointer\_stack_optimize
+   00. pointer\_stack\_set_buffering

-	  Sets the value of "auto_pack" and "buffer".<br><br>
+	  Sets a value that determines how to buffer the PointerStack.
+If available space, reaches zero, and the buffer is not locked or limited, the value provided here will be pre-allocated.
+Whenever this value is non-zero, automatic buffering may take place during push/pop operations.
+The default is 8.<br><br>

 ><hr>